craigmcmeechan/tad-electron-claude/template-engine.md

-### Superdesign Template Engine and Builder
+### Tad Template Engine and Builder

-This document describes the behavior and conventions of the Superdesign template builder located at `.superdesign/builder/build.js`.
-It is intended for technical users and model agents who author templates, configure build spaces, and integrate outputs with the Superdesign Canvas.
+This document describes the behavior and conventions of the Tad template builder located at `.tad/builder/build.js`.
+It is intended for technical users and model agents who author templates, configure build spaces, and integrate outputs with the Tad Canvas.

 ---